captainPeanutbuttter495/Apartment-Listing/README.md

 A modern apartment listing web application built with React, Vite, and Tailwind CSS.
 The project uses ESLint and Prettier for code quality and formatting.

-Features
+## Features

--Development powered by Vite
+* Development powered by Vite

--Responsive UI with Tailwind CSS
+* Responsive UI with Tailwind CSS

--Code linting with ESLint
+* Code linting with ESLint

--Formatting with Prettier
+* Formatting with Prettier

 ## Installation